-Le Chai is a traditional stone building which was used to store and make wine with products from the farm's vines and orchards.
+Le Chai at La Realle is a charming, traditional stone building set at the heart of the Lot et Garonne and near the Dordogne; used originally to store and make wine with products from the farm's vines and orchards.

-Found near the small village of Levignac de Guyenne it is within easy distance of many small French towns with weekly markets, cafes and shops.
+Found near the small village of Levignac de Guyenne it is within easy distance of many traditional towns with weekly markets, French cafe / bars, restaurants and shops.

 With 2 bathrooms and 3 bedrooms split across both floors there can be a 'natural' split in the accommodation giving space for friends and family holidaying together or for extended families; perhaps as grandparents, parents and grandchildren.

-The veranda is used by most guests throughout the summer for alfresco dinning and leads onto a spacious garden with flower beds and plenty of room to run off excess energy as well as areas to sit in the shade under the trees, play boule and barbecue.
+THE VERANDAH is used by most guests throughout the summer for alfresco dinning and leads onto a spacious garden with flower beds and plenty of room to run off excess energy as well as areas to sit in the shade under the trees, play ball games and barbecue.

-The Barn, accessed through the kitchen, is used for table tennis.
+A large GAMESROOM is accessed through the kitchen is used for table tennis.

 The potager garden and orchard provide a bountiful supply of fresh produce including cherries, figs, local Marmande tomatoes and plums, when in season and dependent on the gardeners' skill!

 La Realle is on the edge of the small bastide of Levignac de Guyenne which sits midway between the towns of Duras and Marmande.
-In the summer Levignac holds a Friday night market, which is not to be missed, with local farm produce, barbecues, dancing and entertainment.
+From July until the beginning of September Levignac and Duras hold NIGHT MARKETS, which are not to be missed, with local farm produce, barbecues, dancing and entertainment.
 Levignac has a small shop, pharmacy, post office and traditional French baker.
 Guests have commented on the convenience of the local shop and excellent boulangerie at Levignac; you can buy croissants and warm bread for breakfast (10 minutes cycle ride/ 2 minutes in the car).
-The farmhouse is also within easy reach of several supermarkets (10 /15 minutes).
+The Chai is also within easy reach of several supermarkets (10 /15 minutes).

 The area is renowned for its wines and local produce which may be bought from the many traditional local markets.
 We are near to a number of local wine routes which lead you through the French countryside to sample wines at the local vineyards; some of which also hold an evening soiree; where you can taste both the wine and local farm produce.